shabbyrobe/grpc-stubs/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

-- [ ] I have verified my MRE is sufficient to demonstrate the issue and solution
+- [ ] I have verified my MRE is sufficient to demonstrate the issue and solution by attempting to execute it myself
 - [ ] I have added tests to `typesafety/test_grpc.yml` for all APIs added or changed by this PR
 - [ ] I have removed any code generation notices from anything seeded using `mypy-protobuf`.